0x7d4/cat-detect-logistic/README.md

 # cat-or-not
-Learning materials and investigations for a one-label (cat/non-cat) image classification task.
+Deep learning materials and investigations for a one-label (cat/non-cat) image classification task.

 *Note*: Work in progress